MicrosoftDocs/VBA-Docs/api/Publisher.ReaderSpread.md

 api_name:
 - Publisher.ReaderSpread
 ms.assetid: 32c55e79-2217-654f-730c-9abaa2cfb9de
-ms.date: 06/08/2017
+ms.date: 06/01/2019
 localization_priority: Normal
 ---

 # ReaderSpread object (Publisher)

 Represents the reader spread (not the printer spread) for the page.
 A reader spread generally contains one or two pages.
 The **ReaderSpread** object properties provide information about whether pages are facing and how those pages are laid out.
 For example, in facing page view, pages two and three can be side-by-side or one on top of the other.

+## Remarks

+Use the **[Page.ReaderSpread](Publisher.Page.ReaderSpread.md)** property to access the **ReaderSpread** object for a page.

+Use the **PageCount** property to determine if the reader spread includes one page or two facing pages.

 ## Example

-Use the  **[ReaderSpread](Publisher.Page.ReaderSpread.md)** property to access the **ReaderSpread** object for a page.
-Use the **[PageCount](Publisher.ReaderSpread.PageCount.md)** property to determine if the reader spread includes one page or two facing pages.
-This example checks to see if the reader spread includes less than two pages.
+This example checks to see if the reader spread includes fewer than two pages.
 If it does, it changes the reader spread to include two pages.

 ```vb
 Sub SetFacingPages()
  With ActiveDocument